ymolists/website/gitpod/docs/self-hosted/latest/index.md

 Gitpod can be deployed and operated on your own infrastructure.
 It supports different cloud providers, self-managed Kubernetes clusters, corporate firewalls, and even off-grid / air-gapped networks.

+## Local Preview

+The [Local Preview](./latest/local-preview) provides a way to run Gitpod Self-Hosted locally on your machine to experience Gitpod without having to spin up a Kubernetes cluster.
+It is intended for preview purposes only - we strongly encourage the Kubernetes-based installation below for continuous usage.

 ## Prerequisites to Install Gitpod Self-Hosted

 - **Kubernetes expertise** <br />